switowski/portfolio/src/drafts/obsidian/index.md

 ## Plugins

 Obsidian has a few core plugins that allows you to toggle different features.
-For example you can enable or disable audio files, link previews on hover, slides, templates, workspaces and more.
+For example you can enable or disable audio files, link previews on hover, slides, templates, workspaces, and more.

-But where Obsidian really shines is the catalog of community plugins with almost 700 plugins.
+But where Obsidian really shines is the catalog of community plugins with over 700 plugins.
 The first thing you should do once you install Obsidian is to take a look at the most popular plugins (based on the number of downloads) because I can guarantee you will want to add some of those.

 Here is a list of the community plugins that I've installed:

 - Better Command Palette - adds multiple improvements to the Command Palette.
 Most recent commands are moved to the top of the list, you can pin some commands, search by tags, hide some commands, etc.
 - Better Word Count - replacement for the builtin Word Count core plugin.
 This one additionally shows you word and character count when you select some text.
 - DataView - allows you to write SQL-like queries to retrieve data and do data wrangling with JavaScript.
 It's a very powerful plugin and [here](https://forum.obsidian.md/t/dataviewjs-snippet-showcase/17847/2) are some examples how others are using it.
-- Kanban - let's you create Kanban boards in your notes.
+- Kanban - lets you create Kanban boards in your notes.
 - Mind Map - plugin for creating mind maps.
 - Natural Language Dates - transforms expressions like @Today or @Next Wednesday into actual dates.
 Quite useful if you're writing a daily journal and you want to quickly link previous/next days together.
 - Omnisearch - better search for your notes.
 Displays search results immediately, with most relevant ones at the top.
 - Outliner - basically a [Workflowy](https://workflowy.com/) plugin for Obsidian that makes working with long, nested lists much easier.
 You can fold/unfold elements with keyboard shortcuts and when you move a nested list it moves all the items together.
 - Style settings - allows you to edit settings of Obsidian themes.
 To customize the look of Obsidian you can install a custom theme or write your own.
-But if you want to use an existing theme and only slightly modify some parts, you can install Style settings plugin and - if the theme supports it - you will get a separate setting panel to modify style of your themes like the font family, header's sizes, colors, etc. I used this at the beginning to make small changes to the [Things 2](https://github.com/colineckert/obsidian-things) theme, but later I switched to using my [custom CSS](https://help.obsidian.md/Advanced+topics/Customizing+CSS) snippet to apply CSS modifications (so I can keep my changes under version control and add comments).
+But if you want to use an existing theme and only slightly modify some parts, you can install "Style settings "plugin and - if the theme supports it - you will get a separate setting panel to modify style of your themes like the font family, header's sizes, colors, etc. I used this at the beginning to make small changes to the [Things 2](https://github.com/colineckert/obsidian-things) theme, but later I switched to using my [custom CSS](https://help.obsidian.md/Advanced+topics/Customizing+CSS) snippet to apply CSS modifications (so I can keep my changes under version control and add comments).
 - Tag wrangler - if you're using a lot of tags, this plugin makes working with them much easier.
 You can see all your tags in one place, easily rename a tag, etc.
 - Todoist plugin - if you're using Todoist, you can install this plugin and include all your task inside a note.